wongkokian/ClientBook/docs/UserGuide.md

 A client can have any number of tags and insurance policies (including 0).
 </div>

-* It is optional to include the `POLICY_URL` for the specified `POLICY_ID`.
-* To include the URL, remember to use `>` to indicate that a particular insurance policy is linked to a URL, as shown in the second example below.
-* Meetings of a client cannot be added with this command.
-* If a field (e.g. `n/NAME`) is expected only once in the command, but you specified it multiple times, only the last occurrence of the field will be taken.
-    * E.g. if you specify `add n/Alex n/Bob...`, only `n/Bob` will be taken.

 **Examples**:
-* Example of a client with insurance policy but no URL associated with insurance policy
-    * `add n/John Doe p/98765432 e/johnd@email.com a/Orchard i/Pol_#123456 t/basic`
-      <br><br>
 * Example of a client with insurance policy and URL associated with insurance policy
     * `add n/Tom Tan p/91234567 e/tomt@email.com a/Orchard i/Policy_1274>www.myinsurancecompany.com/policy_1274 t/basic`
       <br><br>